-Manuscript should be prepared as MS Word or Hancom files.
-It must be written in English or Korean with linespacing of 200%.
+Manuscript should be prepared as MS Word file.
+It must be written in English with line spacing of 200% (for submitting Korean manuscript, please discuss with the KJPT editorial committee in advance).
 Research Article consists of title page, abstract and keywords, main text (Introduction, Materials and Methods, Results, Discussion (or Results and Discussion), Acknowledgments, Literature Cited), Tables, Figure legends, Figures, and Appendix.
 Other types of manuscript may not have Materials and Methods and Results, and authors should consults with Editorial Office before submitting the manuscript.

 Title page: The title page should list names and addresses for all authors and should indicate the corresponding author.
 The title page also provide a running title, color-printed numbers of figures, reprint numbers, telephone & fax numbers and email address of the corresponding author.

 ABSTRACT: Abstract should consist of a single paragraph, ranging from 100 to 200 words.
 In the case of research article except for descriptive papers, it should include question or purpose, experimental design, results or description, and conclusion or implication.
 Do not cite references in the abstract.
 A list of Keywords (no more than six words) must be included below the abstract.

 • Do not italicize common Latin words or phrases (e.g., et al., i.e., sensu, s.l., s.s. etc.).